 If you intend to use this method, make sure the crystals can be submerged in water.
 Do you research to ensure you do not choose a crystal that will dissolve or leach into your water.

-USING STIRRING SPELLS
+USE STIRRING SPELLS

 This is such an easy way to incorporate into your everyday life and your everyday morning drink of coffee or tea!
 Stirring spells are exactly what they sound like: you physically stir whatever’s in your cup while chanting a spell.